Understanding Eczema and Psoriasis

 Call for appointment:667-214-1171 667-214-1171

-Risa M. Jampel, MD, a clinical assistant professor of dermatology at the University of Maryland School of Medicine, answers common questions about these diseases and the best means of treatment.
+Risa M. Jampel, MD, a clinical assistant professor of dermatology at the University of Maryland School of Medicine, answers common questions about these diseases and the best types of treatment.

 What are eczema and psoriasis?